 The 2011-12 season saw even more success for Nesbitt.
 She won the overall World Cup titles and the World Single Distances titles for both 1000m and 1500m.
 She was also on the podium again at both the World Sprint and World Allround Championships, winning silver and bronze respectively.
 But her crowning achievement was becoming just the fourth Canadian speed skater to ever win the Oscar Mathisen Award, presented to the man or woman deemed to be the year’s top performer.
 She won every 1000m World Cup or World Championship race in which she was entered and set the 1000m world record during the World Sprint Championships in Calgary, breaking a nearly six-year-old mark.

-Getting Into the Sport: Had been a hockey player before discovering short track speed skating at age 12… After high school she was not accepted into McGill University which would have allowed her to train with the national short track team in Montreal… Instead attended the University of Calgary and switched to long track at age 18… Outside Interests: Pursuing her Bachelor of Science in Geography at the University of Calgary… Favourite music genres include R&B, rock and jazz with some of her favourite singers being Otis Redding, Ella Fitzgerald and Sam Cooke… Her past experience playing piano and trumpet in her high school jazz band helped shape her musical tastes…
+Getting into the Sport: Had been a hockey player before discovering short track speed skating at age 12… After high school she was not accepted into McGill University which would have allowed her to train with the national short track team in Montreal… Instead attended the University of Calgary and switched to long track at age 18… Outside Interests: Graduated from the University of Calgary with a Bachelor of Arts (Honours) in Geography… Graduate student at the University of British Columbia… Favourite music genres include R&B, rock and jazz with some of her favourite singers being Otis Redding, Ella Fitzgerald and Sam Cooke… Her past experience playing piano and trumpet in her high school jazz band helped shape her musical tastes…

 |2006 Turin||Speed Skating - Long Track||1,000m - Women||14|